netscaler/netscaler-k8s-ingress-controller/docs/crds/wildcarddns.md

-# Configuring wildcard DNS domains through Citrix ADC ingress controller
+# Configuring wildcard DNS domains through Netscaler ingress controller

 Wildcard DNS domains are used to handle requests for non-existent domains and subdomains.
 In a DNS zone, you can use wildcard domains to redirect queries for all non-existent domains or subdomains to a particular server, instead of creating a separate Resource Record (RR) for each domain.
 The most common use of a wildcard DNS domain is to create a zone that can be used to forward mail from the internet to some other mail system.

-For more information on wildcard DNS domains, see the [Citrix ADC documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/dns/supporting-wildcard-dns-domains.html).
+For more information on wildcard DNS domains, see the [Netscaler documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/dns/supporting-wildcard-dns-domains.html).

-Now, you can configure wildcard DNS domains on a Citrix ADC with Citrix ingress controller.
+Now, you can configure wildcard DNS domains on a Netscaler with Citrix ingress controller.
 Custom Resource Definitions (CRDs) are the primary way of configuring policies in cloud native deployments.
-Using the Wildcard DNS CRD provided by Citrix, you can configure wildcard DNS domains on Citrix ADC with the Citrix ingress controller.
-The Wildcard DNS CRD enables communication between Citrix ingress controller and Citrix ADC for supporting wild card domains.
+Using the Wildcard DNS CRD provided by Citrix, you can configure wildcard DNS domains on Netscaler with the Citrix ingress controller.
+The Wildcard DNS CRD enables communication between Citrix ingress controller and Netscaler for supporting wild card domains.

 ## Usage guidelines and restrictions